Iosco County NEMCSA Services & Programs

 - Preschool education program for children 3 - 5 who come from low income families

-- Provides education, social services, health / dental, nutrition, mental health, and disability services to participating familes
+- Provides education, social services, health / dental, nutrition, mental health, and disability services to participating families

 What is the Purpose of the Area Agency on Aging?

 The purpose of the Region 9 Area Agency on Aging is to plan, coordinate and develop a comprehensive service delivery system for the elderly within its planning and service area.
-Some of the many programs under Region 9 are Community Based Care Services, Evidence Based DIsease Prevention Services, Long-Term Care Ombusdman Program, The Medicae/Medicaid Assitance Program (MMAP), Volunteer Services and many more.
+Some of the many programs under Region 9 are Community Based Care Services, Evidence Based Disease Prevention Services, Long-Term Care Ombudsman Program, The Medicare/Medicaid Assistance Program (MMAP), Volunteer Services and many more.
 Click here to find out more.

 Housing & Client Services

-What Does the Housing & Client Services Divison Do?
+What Does the Housing & Client Services Division Do?